geeky-hamster/EchoWraith/README.md

 ## 🛡️ Disclaimer

-This tool is designed for authorized security testing only.
+This framework is designed for authorized security testing only.
 Always obtain proper permission before testing any networks you don't own.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to:
-- 🐛 Report bugs
+- 🌊 Report anomalies
-- 💡 Suggest features
+- 💫 Suggest enhancements
-- 🔧 Submit pull requests
+- ⚡ Submit improvements

 ## 📜 License